skellat/new-blog-post-tweety/page/index.md

 ### Estimated Time of Recovery

 There is no Estimated Time of Recovery for normal web site operations.
 There's no Estimated Time of Recovery for normal operations for the country.
 This is a new dispensation, after all.

+Besides, what would recovery even look like now?